Dod Procter

-Procter and her husband attended art schools in England and in Paris together, where they were both influenced by Impressionism and the Post-Impressionism movements.
+Dod was the wife of the artist Ernest Procter.
+They attended art schools in England and in Paris together, where they were both influenced by Impressionism and the Post-Impressionism movements.
 They also worked together at times, sometimes sharing commissions and other times showing their work together in exhibitions.

-Procter was a lifelong artist, active after the untimely death of her husband in 1935.
-After Ernest's death, Procter travelled to the United States, Canada, Jamaica and Africa.
+Procter was a lifelong artist.
+After Ernest's untimely death in 1935, she travelled to the United States, Canada, Jamaica and Africa.
 She died in 1972 and is buried next to her husband at St Hilary Church, Cornwall.
 She was a member of several artists organisations, such as the Newlyn School and became President of St Ives Society of Artists (STISA) in 1966.
 Her work was exhibited at the Royal Academy on many occasions.

 Biography

 Early life and education

 Doris "Dod" Shaw was born in Hampstead, London in 1890.
 Her father was a ship's doctor and her mother was a former art student who had studied at the Slade School of Fine Art.
 The family moved to Tavistock in Devon, but after the death of her husband, Dod's mother moved the family to Newlyn in 1907.
 There, at the age of 15, Dod enrolled in the School of Painting run by Elizabeth Forbes and Stanhope Forbes.
 The Shaws stayed with two other Forbes students, Dod's cousin Cicely Jesse and another woman artist, Tennyson Jesse, in a large townhouse known as Myrtle Cottage.
 At Forbes, Dod met her future husband Ernest Procter; they were considered Forbes' star pupils.
 In Newlyn, Dod met Laura Knight, who became a lifelong friend and a considerable influence on her career.

 In 1910 Dod and her mother went to Paris where Dod, alongside Ernest Procter, studied at the Atelier Colarossi.
-Dod and Ernest were both influenced by Impressionism and Post-impressionism and the artists that they met in France, such as Pierre-Auguste Renoir and Paul Cézanne.
+Dod and Ernest were both influenced by Impressionism and Post-Impressionism and the artists that they met in France, such as Pierre-Auguste Renoir and Paul Cézanne.
 The couple married in 1912 at the church in Paul in Cornwall and a year later their son Bill was born.
 The family established a home at North Corner in Cornwall.
 Also in 1913, Dod Procter first exhibited at the Royal Academy of Art.

 During World War I Ernest served in France working with a Friends' Ambulance Unit detachment.
 The regular letters between the couple show Dod to be depressed at his absence as well as bored and short of money.
 After the war, the couple settled in Newlyn and this was the Procters' home for most of their working lives.